justlark/fanjam/README.md

 # FanJam

-FanJam is a free event planning app for conventions.
-Con organizers have a dashboard where they can schedule panels, assign rooms, and make announcements, and that information is shared with attendees in real time via a web app.
+FanJam is an event planning app that bridges the gap between a single person with a spreadsheet and the kinds of people who can afford enterprise event planning software.

 ## Architecture